 ABOUT

-Tamara von Werthern is a writer and producer.
+Tamara von Werthern is a writer, producer and translator.

 As a playwright, her work includes The White Bike (directed by Lily McLeish, The Space, London, 2017, published by Nick Hern Books).
-Her work has been shown at the Royal Court Jerwood Theatre Upstairs, London, the Arcola Theatre, the Southwark Playhouse, London, Burdall's Yard, Bath, the Lion & Unicorn Theatre, London, The White Bear Theatre, London, the Pleasance Theatre, Edinburgh, Summerhall, Edinburgh and La Escalera de Jacob, Madrid, Spain.
+Her work has been shown at the Royal Court Jerwood Theatre Upstairs, the Arcola Theatre, the Southwark Playhouse, London, the Pleasance Theatre, Edinburgh, Summerhall, Edinburgh and La Escalera de Jacob, Madrid, Spain, and more.
+She is currently developing three new plays with directors Anna Girvan, Anna Marsland and Gemma Kerr.

 With her co-writer Jack Hughes she has written Jackpot (Hackney Attic, 2018), Monster Munch (The White Bear Theatre, 2019), Like A Bullet (Summerhall, Edinburgh, 2019) and Balls (The Space, 2020),